blackeaglejs/r-kafka/README.md

 brew install librdkafka
 ```

+#### Windows

+- Install RTools (i.e. using `installr::install.rtools()`)
+- Download the librdkafka binaries and header files using the rtools bash / msys2 command line: `pacman -Sy mingw-w64-ucrt-x86_64-librdkafka`
+- Add the path to the msys2 binaries to your windows PATH (settings -> edit environment variables for your account)
+- (Potentially) change directory to msys2 in the Makevars.win file if it is not located at `C:/rtools43/ucrt64/`

 ## (Integration) Tests

 We are using trivup to spin up a local kafka cluster for testing